Robust subgroup discovery: Problem statement: robust subgroup discovery

 Regarding the possible distributions $Dist$, we use \emph{categorical} distributions for the nominal targets, i.e., $Dist ~ Cat(\hat{p}_{1}, \cdots, \hat{p}_{k})$, or \emph{normal} distributions for the numeric target case, i.e., $Dist ~ \mathcal{N}(\hat{\mu}_i,\hat{\sigma}_i)$.

 The categorical distribution is a natural choice for describing the probabilities of classes \citep{letham2015interpretable}.
-For numeric targets, several distributions can be selected; however, the \emph{normal} distribution captures two properties of interest in numeric variables, i.e., centre and spread, while being robust to cases where the data violates the normality assumption and can be solved in a closed-form from a Bayesian \citep{jeffreys1998theory} and MDL \citep{grunwald2007minimum} perspective.
-Please refer to \cite{meeng2020uni} for an analysis on the direct use of the numeric empirical distribution in subgroup discovery.
+For numeric targets, several distributions can be selected; however, the \emph{normal} distribution captures two properties of interest in numeric variables, i.e., centre and spread, while being robust to cases where the data violates the normality assumption.
+Also, it allows for a closed-form solution from a Bayesian \citep{jeffreys1998theory} and MDL \citep{grunwald2007minimum} perspective.
+For an analysis of the direct use of the numeric empirical distribution in subgroup discover, please refer to \cite{meeng2020uni}.